 - 1/2 tsp curry powder (optional, if available)

 - 1/4 - 1/2 tsp garam masala (optional, to taste)

 - Salt, black pepper to taste

-- Line the bottom of a medium-sized nonstick pan with water.
-Heat up the pan until the water is bubbly.
-Add chopped onions and carrots, sautee for 3-5 min until soft.
+- Line the bottom of a medium heavy-bottomed nonstick saucepan or a Dutch oven with water.
+When water gets bubbly, add chopped onions and carrots.
+Saute for 3-5 min until soft.
 Add chopped tomatoes and add cumin, turmeric and curry powder.
 Cook 1-2 min to warm up the mixture.

 - Add both types of lentils; cover with enough water/broth to soak the lentils.
 Bring to a boil, reduce the heat to medium-low and cook for 18-22 minutes, or until green lentils become soft and red lentils disintegrate.
 If necessary, add more water/broth if the mixture gets too dry during cooking.

 - Add garam masala, salt and pepper to taste.
 Stir well to break down some of the lentils. take off the heat and let cool for 5 min before serving.
 I like to ladle this stew over cooked brown rice, quinoa, or potatoes, and use leftovers for serving in wraps or pita bread sandwiches.

 This recipe contains affiliate links to Amazon.com.
 If you make a purchase through affiliate links on my blog, I receive a very small commission that helps me run this blog, at no extra cost to you.
 Thank you for your support!